bdeboe/isc-datafest/TUTORIAL.md

 ```Shell
 dbt run
 ```
+Take a look at the table dbt_Workshop.Walmart

-Ex 2 - we will now create an aggregate model.
-Create a file called WalmartState.sql in /dbt/datafest/model/Workshop with the following contents:
+**Ex 2 - we will now create an aggregate model.
+Create a file called WalmartState.sql in /dbt/datafest/model/Workshop with the following contents:**

     WITH WalmartState AS (
       SELECT STATE_ID,CAT_ID,SUM(SELL_PRICE) as "Total Sales"